ccxt/ccxt/wiki/Manual.md

 ### Overriding Unified API Params

-Note, that most of methods of the unified API accept an optional `params` parameter.
+Note, that most of methods of the unified API accept an optional `params` argument.
 It is an associative array (a dictionary, empty by default) containing the params you want to override.
 The contents of `params` are exchange-specific, consult the exchanges' API documentation for supported fields and values.
 Use the `params` dictionary if you need to pass a custom setting or an optional parameter to your unified query.

 ```JavaScript
 // JavaScript